CompactRIO: Software

-Do note that the read/write interface block appears to package mulitple accessors into one, but actually loops with a round-trip delay per additional access added, which can very quickly add up.
+Do note that the read/write interface block appears to package multiple accessors into one, but actually loops with a round-trip delay per additional access added, which can very quickly add up.
 This can be worked around by grouping all controls into one cluster, and all displays into another, for each write/read access, and for each accessor.
 It is possible to have a local real-time VI running on the controller which concurrently accesses a different set of clusters without interference, and piping data from one cluster to another can allow data to flow between this real-time VI and a PC VI efficiently and with quite low latency.

 Data can also be piped though 'FPGA to HOST' and 'HOST to FPGA' DMA fifos, which also work over the network interface.
 Each VI having an interface, each host FIFO connection and each IRQ connection all count as accessors to the FPGA hosted by the controller.
-These FIFO's can typically saturate the ethernet connection of the controller, offering good performance both in terms of bandwidth, and with careful use, latency.
+These FIFO's can typically saturate the Ethernet connection of the controller, offering good performance both in terms of bandwidth, and with careful use, latency.

 The LabVIEW FPGA interface is also available for C.